 Mini Bio (2)

-Leonardo DiCaprio is an American actor whose portrayal of doomed suitor Jack Dawson in Titanic (1997) made him a generation's definition of a heartthrob.
-Throughout his career, DiCaprio has demonstrated a high level of dramatic versatility, from his breakout film role as a mentally-challenged teenager in What's Eating Gilbert Grape (1993), through his work with Martin Scorsese in Gangs of New York (2002) and The Departed (2006).
+Leonardo DiCaprio is a U.S. actor whose portrayal of doomed suitor Jack Dawson in Titanic (1997) made him a generation's definition of a heart-throb.
+Throughout his career, DiCaprio has demonstrated a high level of dramatic versatility, from his breakout film role as a mentally challenged adolescent in What's Eating Gilbert Grape (1993), through his work with Martin Scorsese in Gangs of New York (2002) and The Departed (2006).
 More recently, DiCaprio earned critical notice for his starring roles in Christopher Nolan's Inception (2010) and J. Edgar (2011), for which he received a Golden Globe nomination.

-Born in 11 November, 1974 in Los Angeles, California, DiCaprio is the only child of Irmelin (Indenbirken) and former comic book artist George DiCaprio.
+Born on November 11, 1974 in Los Angeles, California, DiCaprio is the only child of Irmelin (Indenbirken) and former comic book artist George DiCaprio.
 His father is of Italian and German descent, and his mother, who is German-born, is of German and Russian ancestry.
 His parents signed him with a talent agent when he was a child, and DiCaprio began appearing on a number of television commercials and educational shows.
-Although the budding actor had small roles in such TV series as Roseanne (1988) and The New Lassie (1989), DiCaprio's made his film debut in Critters 3 (1991), a low-budget horror movie.
+Although the budding actor had small roles in such T.V. series as Roseanne (1988) and The New Lassie (1989), DiCaprio's made his film debut in Critters 3 (1991), a low-budget horror movie.